 Olivia Belshaw, Class of 2021, has been quite involved as a Merrimack student serving as an First-Year Experience mentor, a Compass Program peer leader, and in Relay for Life.
 Her internship as a Special Events and Walks for Greater Boston and Plymouth at the Alzheimer’s Association was from May 26th until July 29th.
+Her position was financially supported by the Merrimack Non-Profit Internship Program thanks to The Yawkey Foundation grant.
 She is a Human Development and Human Services major.

 A: When beginning the process of applying for internships for the summer of 2020, I was able to meet with Sarah Mackler, my career advisor, to go over my resume and get tips on how to search and apply to each internship.
 I also attended the career fair as well as going through the Handshake website.
 I found the position at the Alzheimer’s Association on the O’Brien Center’s Instagram page, which then took me to Handshake in order to complete the application.
 I applied on March 26th and was offered the position about a month later.
 Starting the process of finding an internship can be both stressful and scary, but a piece of advice that I would give is to keep your options open.
 Even if the position is not everything you want, that does not mean you are going to hate it.
 Instead you will be able to learn about what you are looking for in your future career and what you want to stay away from.